Marty Coleman-Hunt, Executive Director

 Mariah Simpson, Operations & Development Coordinator

 Mariah holds a BA in English from CSU Sacramento, with an emphasis in American literature and a minor in ethnic studies.
+Mariah is returning to school to study Depth Psychology with a specialization in Liberation Psychology, Community Psychology, and Ecopsychology at Pacifica Graduate Institute.
 Born on the San Juan Ridge, she developed an appreciation for nature early in life.
-In 2013, she joined the staff of Bear Yuba Land Trust.
-Upon being hired, Mariah learned that her favorite local nature spots are permanently protected by the Land Trust.
-As Operations & Development Coordinator, she supports outreach and events, land and trail programs, serves as Official Clerk of the Board, Volunteer Coordinator, Membership Coordinator, Technical Support, and Webmaster.
-Her operations and marketing experience stems from different fields including optometry, petroleum, and insurance.
-Mariah is grateful to be able to use her skills for the greater good at the Land Trust.
+She joined the staff of Bear Yuba Land Trust in 2013.
+As Operations & Development Coordinator, she supports outreach and events, land and trail programs, and also serves as Official Clerk of the Board, Volunteer Coordinator, Membership Coordinator, technical support, and Webmaster.
+Her operations and marketing experience stems from different fields including retail, medical, petroleum, and insurance.
+Mariah is grateful to use her skills for the greater good at the Land Trust.